pwntester/codeql.nvim/README.md

 - `QL history list`: Shows a menu to render results of previous queries (on the same nvim session).
 - `QL server stop`: Stops the query server associated with the query buffer.
 A new one will be started upon query evaluation.
 - `QL ast print`: On a `ql:/` buffer, prints the AST of the current file.
 - `QL sarif load <path to SARIF file>`: Loads the issues of a SARIF file.
-To browse the results, use `SetDatabase` before.
+To browse the results, use `QL db set` before.
 - `QL sarif permalink`: Copies a permalink to the current line of a SARIF file.
 - `QL sarif browse`: Open the file in GitHub.
 - `QL mrva load <name of MRVA session>`: Loads results of MRVA scan.

 ## Mappings

 - `gd`: On a `ql:/` file, jumps to the symbol definition.
 - `gr`: On a `ql:/` file, show symbol references in the QuickFix window.
 - `<leader>qr`: Runs the current query.